nirwan1265/COMP_GWAS/README.md

 ***
 3. PCA file

-The PCA file that you used to run the linear mixed model.
+The PCA file that you used to run the generalized linear model.
 10 PCAs are preferred.

 |PCA1|PCA2|PCA3|PCA4|PCA5|PCA6|PCA7|PCA8|PCA9|PCA10|
 |---|---|---|---|---|---|---|---|---|---|